 Sir Harold Evans, crusading publisher and author, dies at 92

-NEW YORK (AP) — Sir Harold Evans, the charismatic publisher, author and muckraker who was a bold-faced name for decades for exposing wrongdoing in 1960s London to publishing such 1990s best-sellers as “Primary Colors," has died, his wife said Thursday.
+NEW YORK (AP) — Sir Harold Evans, the charismatic publisher, author and muckraker who brought investigative moxie to the British press, newsmaking dash to the American book business through best-sellers like “Primary Colors” and synergetic buzz to all as author-publisher Tina Brown’s husband, has died.
 He was 92.

-His wife, fellow author-publisher Tina Brown, said he died Wednesday in New York of congestive heart failure.
+Brown said he died Wednesday in New York of congestive heart failure.
+She added that there would be a “very small" family funeral, and, depending on the status of the coronavirus pandemic, a celebration next June in London.

+“He was the love of my life," Brown wrote Thursday in an email to The Associated Press.
+“His magical optimism lifted up our family every day he was alive and I could have achieved nothing without him by my side.”

 A vision of British erudition and sass, Evans was a high-profile go-getter, starting in the 1960s as an editor of the Northern Echo and the Sunday Times of London and continuing into the 1990s as president of Random House.
-Married since 1981 to Brown, their union was a paradigm of media clout and A-list access.
+His marriage to Brown was a paradigm of media clout and A-list access that helped shape the book and magazine markets for years and helped embody the term “synergy” for businesses reinforcing each other.

 A defender of literature and print journalism well into the digital age, Evans was one of the all-time newspaper editors, startling British society with revelations of espionage, corporate wrongdoing and government scandal.
 In the U.S., he published such attention-getters as the mysterious political novel “Primary Colors” and memoirs by such unlikely authors as Manuel Noriega and Marlon Brando.